Willem-Jaap/next-12-ts-boilerplate/docs/STYLES.md

 ### **Settings**

-Styling resets and all base styling for bare HTML tags. also contains font definitions e.c.t.
+Styling resets and all base styling for bare HTML tags. also contains font definitions e.t.c.

 ### **Components**